KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#4/DAY-#2.md

 ## Lab Title: Splunk Basics – DNS Log Analysis
 ## Objective
 In this lab, you will:

-- Learn how to ingest and analyze DNS logs in Splunk.
-- Understand how to extract useful information such as DNS query types, source hosts, and common destinations.
-- Practice building basic SPL (Search Processing Language) queries to investigate DNS activity.
+I learned how to ingest and analyze DNS logs in Splunk.
+I understood how to extract useful information such as DNS query types, source hosts, and common destinations.
+Additionally, I practiced building basic SPL (Search Processing Language) queries to investigate DNS activity.

 ## Lab Setup
 - **Splunk:** Already installed and accessible.